San Mateo’s ADU Boom: How Local Homeowners Are Cashing In on Backyard Living Spaces

 Increased Housing Supply

-ADU development brings personal benefits for homeowners, but it also helps combat the housing crisis in our state.
-As former L.A.
-Mayor Eric Garcetti said
+ADU development brings personal benefits for homeowners, but it also helps combat the housing crisis in California.

-Expanding the range of housing types available could significantly increase California’s housing supply and help low-income residents thrive.
+Expanding the range of housing types available could significantly increase the area’s housing supply and help low-income residents thrive.
 Whether they’re internal, attached, or detached, ADUs have the potential to…

 For these reasons, many cities and counties have begun to implement support for ADUs in their plans and adopted zoning regulations.
 It’s becoming increasingly common for ADUs to be permitted in both high and low-density residential areas.